Oriented Spanners: One-Dimensional Point Sets

-\begin{theorem}[one-page plane $5$-spanner] Given a one-dimensional point set $P$ of size $n$, a one-page plane oriented $5$-spanner can be constructed in $\bigo(n\log n)$ time. \end{theorem} \begin{proof} Let $G=(P,E)$ be a maximal $1$-PPB spanner constructed by adding all possible back edges sorted by length if they preserve planarity.
-We show that the length $|C_G(p_i,p_{i+2})|$ of the shortest oriented cycle is bounded by $5\cdot (p_{i+1}-p_i)$ for every $p_i,p_{i+2}\in P$.
-Due to \cref{theo:odil-1D-1sided}, this guarantees that $G$ is a $5$-spanner.
-In the following, we determine the leftmost and the rightmost point of $C_G(p_i,p_{i+2})$ and their distances to $p_i$ and $p_{i+1}$.
+\begin{theorem}[one-page plane $5$-spanner] Given a one-dimensional point set $P$ of size $n$, a one-page plane oriented $5$-spanner can be constructed in $\bigo(n\log n)$ time. \end{theorem} \begin{proof} Let $G=(P,E)$ be the maximal $1$-PPB spanner constructed by \Cref{alg:greedy-1page-1dim}.
+For every $p_i,p_{i+2}\in P$ with $i\leq n-2$, we show $\odil(p_i,p_{i+2})\leq 5$.
+Due to \Cref{theo:odil-1D-1sided}, this guarantees that $G$ is a $5$-spanner.

 If $(p_{i+2},p_i)\in E$, it holds that $\odil(p_i,p_{i+2})=1$.